ChuaKhangHui/UECM3033_assign2/report.md

 ![KB_better.jpg](KB_better.jpg)

 First, calculate a new $\Sigma_n$ with $n$ number of eigenvector used, 30 for lower resolution and 200 for better resolution.
-Both picture is then obtain by compute the matrix by U $\Sigma_n$ V for each color layer, then merge togehter to become an image in RGB format.
+Both picture is then obtain by compute the matrix by U $\Sigma_n$ V for each color layer, then merge together to become an image in RGB format.

 What is a sparse matrix?

-Sparse matrix is the matrix with high prcentage of zero entries.
+Sparse matrix is the matrix with high percentage of zero entries.
 In this assignment, $\Sigma_n$ is the example of sparse matrix which contain only $n$ non-zero element out of $N \times M$ element.

 -----------------------------------